User access options with Windows Admin Center

 Conditional access and multi-factor authentication

-By requiring Azure AD authentication for the gateway, you can leverage additional security features like conditional access and multi-factor authentication provided by Azure AD.
-Learn more about configuring conditional access with Azure Active Directory.
+By requiring Microsoft Entra authentication for the gateway, you can leverage additional security features like conditional access and multi-factor authentication provided by Microsoft Entra ID.
+Learn more about configuring conditional access with Microsoft Entra ID.

 Role-based access control

 By default, users require full local administrator privileges on the machines they wish to manage using Windows Admin Center.
 This allows them to connect to the machine remotely and ensures they have sufficient permissions to view and modify system settings.
 However, some users may not need unrestricted access to the machine to perform their jobs.
 You can use role-based access control in Windows Admin Center to provide such users with limited access to the machine instead of making them full local administrators.